anywherelearning

 We wrote about what "no prep" actually means because the term gets misused constantly.
 True low-prep learning means you don't need to read a manual, gather supplies, or block out an hour.
 You just need to be present, curious, and willing to let learning happen on its own terms.

-This matters because homeschool burnout is real.
-If your learning approach requires more prep than a full-time job, it's not sustainable.
+This matters because parent burnout is real.
+If your approach to learning at home requires more prep than a full-time job, it's not sustainable.
 Real-world learning flips this: the world does the heavy lifting, and you facilitate.

 Letting go of the curriculum